 If your city is missing, please add it to the list of requested cities.

 CityStrides collects all of the 'Running' type activities that are in your MapMyFitness/RunKeeper/Strava account.
 All of this data is stored in the CityStrides database.
-If your CityStrides user account is deleted, then all of your activities (and the data associated with your activities) is deleted as well.
+If your CityStrides user account is deleted (by revoking access from within your run tracking service), then all of your activities (and the data associated with your activities) is deleted as well.

 All of the polygon files that have been generated for CityStrides are available for free in this github repository.
 You can use these polygon files to extract cities from an OSM file for your own projects, or you can Contact Me for access to generated OSM files.

 CityStrides keeps track of your shoes by associating each of your activities to a pair of shoes.
 You can set a default pair of shoes, too, and all activities will automatically be associated with that pair of shoes.
 CityStrides shows you how many miles you've put on your shoes & how much your shoes cost per mile.

 Some activity pages include weather information from the day of that activity.
 That information is gathered from Dark Sky by sending it the start time & the location of the activity.
 CityStrides saves that day's weather alongside your activity.